JosephKY/outagerecorder/outages/README.txt

-This is where outage JSON logs are stored.
-You can change where they are stored in config.js
+This is where outage logs are stored.
+You can change where outage logs are stored in config.js